Group structures of elliptic curves over finite fields: Preliminaries and Cohen-Lenstra heuristics

-The fact that the groups $G_{m,k}$ are more likely to occur when $m$ is small can be seen using the Cohen-Lenstra heuristics which predict that random abelian groups ``naturally" occur with probability inversely proportional to the size of their automorphism groups.
-In particular, those groups which are ``nearly" cyclic are the most likely to occur.
+The fact that the groups $G_{m,k}$ are more likely to occur when $m$ is small is in accordance with the general philosophy of the Cohen-Lenstra heuristics, which predict that random abelian groups ``naturally" occur with probability inversely proportional to the size of their automorphism groups.
+That is, the presence of many automorphisms decreases the frequency of occurrence.
+In particular, those groups which are ``nearly cyclic" ($m$ relatively small) should be the most likely to occur, and those groups which are ``very split" ($m$ relatively large) should be the least likely to occur.
+This is what we observe in Theorems~\ref{thm-ksmall},~\ref{Kasymp}, and~\ref{Kbiglower}.
+Indeed, the ``very split" groups occur with density zero, and the ``nearly cyclic" groups occur with density one.

 In order to see that the probability of occurrence of the groups $G_{m,k}$ is really in correspondence with the weights suggested by the Cohen-Lenstra heuristics, one should count the number of times a given group $G_{m,k}$ occurs as $E(\F_p)$, and not only if it occurs.
 More precisely, given a group $G$ of order $N$ and a prime $p$, let